datoviz/datoviz/docs/userguide.md

 ## Visual data

-Once a visual is created, specify its data using the provided visual-specific functions.
+Once a visual is created, you can specify its data using the provided visual-specific functions.

-The most common types of visual properties are the point positions and colors, but each visual comes with specific data properties (size, shape, groups, etc.).
-Refer to the [C API reference](api.md) for more details.
+The most common types of visual properties are point positions and colors, but each visual has its own specific data properties (e.g., size, shape, groups).
+For more details, refer to the [C API reference](api.md).

 ### Terminology

 We use the following terminology:

-* **item**: a single visual element, like a particular point or marker, or a single image in an `image` visual (remember that each visual is a collection of elements, so the `image` visual represents a set of one or multiple images)
+* **item**: A single visual element, such as a particular point, marker, or a single image within an `image` visual.
+Each visual represents a collection of elements, so an `image` visual may represent one or multiple images.
-* **group**: a consecutive group of items that share common properties.
-This is mostly used in the `path` visual for now, where a group refers to a single path, while an item refers to a point within a path.
-A `path` visual therefore contains a set of points (items) each organized into a single or multiple disjoint paths (groups).
+* **group**: A consecutive sequence of items that share common properties.
+This concept is mostly used in the `path` visual, where a group refers to an entire path, while an item refers to a point within that path.
+Thus, a `path` visual contains a set of points (items) organized into one or multiple disjoint paths (groups).
-* **vertex**: a 3D point sent to the GPU (this is transparent to the user).
-For example, a single image is defined by two triangles and six vertices.
-Datoviz handles the triangulation automatically and transparently, so you typically don't need to be aware of vertices.
+* **vertex**: A 3D point sent to the GPU, which is managed transparently by Datoviz.
+For example, a single image is represented by two triangles and six vertices.
+Datoviz automatically handles the triangulation, so you typically don't need to concern yourself with vertices.
-* **index**: in the mesh visual, an index refers to the set of vertices.
-A mesh is mainly defined by (1) a set of 3D points (vertices), and (2) a set of index triplets (three indices) definining a triangular face.
+* **index**: In the mesh visual, an index refers to the set of vertices.
+A mesh is primarily defined by (1) a set of 3D points (vertices), and (2) a set of index triplets (three indices) that define a triangular face.

-A particular visual represents a collection of `n` items indexed from `0` to `n-1`.
+A visual represents a collection of `n` items, indexed from `0` to `n-1`.

-### Python ctypes bindings
+### Python ctypes Bindings

-C visual data functions expect a pointer to arrays of a given type, for example typically an array of `vec3` (three float32 numbers) for positions, or an array of `cvec4` (four `char`, i.e. four RGBA `uint8` unsigned bytes) for colors.
+C visual data functions expect pointers to arrays of a specific type, such as an array of `vec3` (three `float32` values) for positions, or an array of `cvec4` (four `char`, representing RGBA `uint8` unsigned bytes) for colors.

-Python ctypes bindings are auto-generated and expect a NumPy array whenever a C visual data function expects a pointer to an array of values.
-At the moment, the ctypes bindings check the dtype, the shape, and the C-contiguity of the provided arrays.
+Python ctypes bindings are auto-generated and expect a NumPy array when a C visual data function expects a pointer to an array of values.
+Currently, the ctypes bindings check the `dtype`, shape, and C-contiguity of the provided arrays.

 ### Position

-The `position` property specifies the 3D positions of the visual points.
-Some visuals require the point position in a particular format.
-For example, the segment positions are specified by the 3D coordinates of the initial and terminal sections of each segment.
-The image positions are currently defined by 2D coordinates of the upper left and lower right corners (this might change in the future depending on user feedback).
+The `position` property specifies the 3D coordinates of visual points.
+Some visuals require the point positions in a specific format.
+For instance, segment positions are defined by the 3D coordinates of the start and end points of each segment.
+Image positions are currently defined by the 2D coordinates of the upper left and lower right corners, though this may change based on user feedback.

 To set the positions of a visual, for example the `point` visual, use this: